 Car/Ride Share Transportation

 I would not recommend renting a car while in Boston.
 The streets are congested, the street parking is limited, and the parking garages are costly.
 Plus with the T servicing the city you truly don’t need one.
 However, if you plan on day-tripping out of Boston or decide that you do in fact want a car there are many places to rent from.
 I’ve found the easiest way to go about renting a car is to rent right from the airport.
 Here they have Enterprise Rent-A-Car, National, Avis, and more.
 I tend to use Enterprise because of their comparable prices and customer service!

-When searching for a hotel in Boston, I would recommend to stay in one of the following neighborhoods:
+When searching for a hotel in Boston, I would recommend staying in one of the following neighborhoods:

 - Beacon Hill – Stay at the Beacon Hill Hotel

 The North End – Battery Wharf Hotel Boston Waterfront